lukepuplett/notes/gcp/cloud-storage.md

 - Object will not be created on fail.
 - When not provided, no validation happens but Cloud Storage computes them and puts them in metadata.

+## Consistency

+For cacheable, public objects, the consistency can be controlled.
+Object data and metadata is strongly consistent for these operations:

+- Read-after-write
+- Read-after-metadata-update
+- Read-after-delete
+- Bucket-listing
+- Object-listing

+Uploads, changes and deletes are immediately available for download from any Google location.

+Bucket listing is the same.
+Create, update and delete to objects and metadata is immediately correct everywhere.

+Cached-objects may not be, however, depending on configuration.

+Bucket configuration changes may take time–Google says 30s–to propagate, like enabling object versioning.

+Similarly, HMAC key changes can take 3 minutes, so wait before doing anything with it.

+**Note** - Access changes are eventually consistent and take about 1 minute or more.

+### Cache control and consistency

+Obviously, cachable objects will be out in the wild unti their lifetime is up.
+Use the `Cache-Control` header as appropriate.
+The default is 60 minutes.